-- f) Optimize width: Under this menu item CUBE offers widget rescaling such that the amount of information shown is maximized, i.e., CUBE optimally distributes the available space between its components.
-You can chose if you would like to stick to the current main window size, or if you allow to resize it. - g) Show synchronization toolbar The synchronization of several cube instances is described in 2.7.4. - h) Show bookmark toolbar Shows a toolbar which allows you to save the current state of a loaded cube file along with a name and a textual description.
+- v.
+Append rank to system tree items If this option is enabled, the MPI rank is appended to all system tree leafs.
+This is useful, if the MPI level is hidden or if there is a large amount of threads. - g) Optimize width: Under this menu item CUBE offers widget rescaling such that the amount of information shown is maximized, i.e., CUBE optimally distributes the available space between its components.
+You can chose if you would like to stick to the current main window size, or if you allow to resize it. - h) Show synchronization toolbar The synchronization of several cube instances is described in 2.8.4. - i) Show bookmark toolbar Shows a toolbar which allows you to save the current state of a loaded cube file along with a name and a textual description.
 The state implies e.g. the currenly selected items, the value mode of the trees, the active tabs and the state of the plugins.
-These states are saved next to the opened cube file in cubebasename.ini. - 3.
+These states are saved next to the opened cube file in cubebasename.ini. - j) Enable presentation mode If the presentation mode is enable, a mouse icon is shown next to the cursor - 3.
 Plugins: The plugin menu allows the user to define which plugins are laoded.
 For each loaded plugin, a submenu is added.
-The submenu contains a menu item to enable or disable the plugin and the plugin may add additional menu items.
+The submenu contains a menu item to enable or disable the plugin and the plugin may add additional menu items. - a) Initial activation settings: Opens a dialog to define which plugins should be loaded. - b) Activate/deactivate plugins: Allows to activate or deactive a plugin for the current session. - 4.
+Help: The help menu provides help on usage and gives some information about CUBE.

-- a) Initial activation settings: Opens a dialog to define which plugins should be loaded. - 4.
-Help: The help menu provides help on usage and gives some information about CUBE. - a) Getting started: Opens a dialog with some basic information on the usage of CUBE. - b) Mouse and keyboard control: Lists mouse and keyboard controls as given in Section 2.6.7.1. - c) What's this?: Here you can get more specific information on parts of the CUBE GUI.
+- a) Getting started: Opens a dialog with some basic information on the usage of CUBE. - b) Mouse and keyboard control: Lists mouse and keyboard controls as given in Section 2.7.7.1. - c) What's this?: Here you can get more specific information on parts of the CUBE GUI.
 If you activate this menu item, you switch to the "What's this?" mode.
 If you now click on a widget, an appropriate help text is shown.
-The mode is left when help is given or when you press Esc. - Another way to ask the question is to move the focus to the relevant widget and press Shift+F1. - d) About: Opens a dialog with release information. - e) Selected metric description: Opens a new window showing the description of the currently selected metric, equivalent to Documentation in the metric-tree context menu.
-Disabled if online documentation is unavailable. - f) Selected region description: Opens a new window showing the description of the currently selected region, equivalent to Documentation in the call-tree context menu.
+The mode is left when help is given or when you press Esc. - Another way to ask the question is to move the focus to the relevant widget and press Shift+F1. - d) About: Opens a dialog with release information. - e) Plugin info Shows information about the plugin version, a short description and its location in the file system - f) Plugin documentation shows the plugin documentation in a browser window - g) Selected metric description: Opens a new window showing the description of the currently selected metric, equivalent to Documentation in the metric-tree context menu.
+Disabled if online documentation is unavailable. - h) Selected region description: Opens a new window showing the description of the currently selected region, equivalent to Documentation in the call-tree context menu.
 Disabled if online documentation is unavailable.

-2.5.1.2 Value modes
+2.5.2.2 Value modes